shiya-liu/technical-exercise/content/docs/questions/question2.md

   -0.06   0.01    -8.45   0.00
 ```

-From the plot, we can see that for ACT_score, the slope of hardship_score is significantly different from zero and in this case negative.
+From the plot, we can see that for ACT_score, the slope of hardship_score is significantly different from zero and in this case positive.

 -   hs_gpa_entry*hardship_score